sergiogpajares/TFG-fis/README.md

 ```bash
 sudo apt-get install texlive-lang-spanish
 ```
+> [!IMPORTANT]

-If you don't want LaTeX to be used, please comment the following lines at the top of the code files
+> If you don't want LaTeX to be used, please comment the following lines at the top of the code files:
 ```python
 matplotlib.rcParams.update({
     'text.usetex' : True,